 If you're in the market for headphones that feature Amazon's intelligent voice search, we have an amazing selection, which spreads across several categories and prices.
 Scroll down to learn what are the best Alexa headphones out there.

 Those who want Bluetooth earbuds with digital assistant support can find elite options here and in on our best truly wireless earbuds roundup, while others seeking more feature-focused recommendations can browse through our top picks for best active noise-cancelling and wireless headphones.
-We've also compiled lists of the Best Bose and Best Sony headphones for brand loyalists.

 Best Alexa headphones overall